 Since 1991, up to 26,000 lobsters have been measured annually in the SZRLF as part of the voluntary catch sampling program.
 The number measured is proportional to the level of participation in the program with data presented as number of lobsters/100 potlifts.
-In this report, annual length frequency data are presented from 2011-2020.
-Earlier annual length frequency distributions are available in published stock assessment reports (http://pir.sa.gov.au/research/publications/research\reports).
+In this report, annual length frequency data are presented from 2011-2021.
+Earlier annual length frequency distributions are available in published stock assessment reports (http://pir.sa.gov.au/research/publications/research_reports).

 Male lobsters, which generally grow faster and reach larger sizes than females, range between 70 and 200 mm carapace length (CL).
 In contrast, few females are larger than 150 mm CL.
-In 2020, a total of 14,462 lobsters were sampled.
+In 2021, a total of 9,795 lobsters were sampled.
 Length-frequency data obtained through the voluntary catch sampling program over the last two seasons (Figure 3-7) support recent trends in pre-recruit indices (Figure 3-1c).
-Notably, the percentage of lobsters measured below the minimum legal size (MLS) of 98.5 mm CL increased from 23% in 2015 to 43% in 2019, reflecting the increase in undersized catch rate over the same period (Figure 3-1c).
-The decrease to 29% between 2019 and 2020 also reflects the decline in PRI over the two seasons.
+Notably, the percentage of lobsters measured below the minimum legal size (MLS) of 98.5 mm CL decreased from 39% to 35% between 2020 and 2021, reflecting the decrease in undersized catch rate over the same period (Figure 3-1c).

-Figure 3-7 Length frequency distributions of male and female lobsters combined in the SZRLF from 2011 to 2020 (red line indicates MLS at 98.5 mm CL).
+Figure 3-7 Length frequency distributions of male and female lobsters combined in the SZRLF from 2011 to 2021 (red line indicates MLS at 98.5 mm CL).